agussman/garmin-fit-fix/README.md

 # Configuration and Deployment

+We're going to deploy the Angular frontend to S3 as a static website.
+The backend will be deployed with chalice.
+There's a slight "chicken and the egg" dependency between the two.
+We need to know the API Gateway url to set `apiRoot` in our front-end.
+But, to successfully enable CORS on the backend, we need to know the front-end URL (either an S3 bucket url, or our own custom domain).

+We will deploy chalice by running `chalice deploy`.
 A successful chalice deployment will look like:
 ```
 (fit-convert) fit-convert $ chalice deploy
 Regen deployment package.